YongoDavid/Demo-2024/README.md

-i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only i adjusted for mobile screens and it is w=roking perfectly now
+i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only i adjusted for mobile screens and it is w=roking perfectly now if i am not able to soort out this latptop screen view today i will just leave it and move on to the functionality of this website because there is no time to waste here